 Something is after the Wild Turkey.
 Actually, almost everything is.

-A brutal combination of coyotes, hunters, loss of habitat, hawks, climate change and troubles in the nest is undermining the species that once competed for the title of national bird.
-In parts of the country, populations are down by half and the overall drop is about 15 percent
+A combination of coyotes, hunters, loss of habitat, hawks, climate change and troubles in the nest is undermining the species that once competed for the title of national bird.
+In parts of the country, populations are down by half and the overall drop is about 15 percent.

 “We have a problem,” said Michael Chamberlain, a University of Georgia wildlife expert who leads a 15-state consortium working to find a response.
 “A lot of things like to eat turkeys.”

-For the past half century, the Wild Turkey was the poster bird for how to bring back a species approaching extinction from overhunting and loss of habitat.
-Starting in the 1970s, hunters, environmentalists, wildlife managers and researchers joined forces in a campaign that pushed the nationwide population up to more than 7 million birds.
+For the past half century, the Wild Turkey was the poster bird for how to bring back a species approaching extinction.
+Starting in the 1970s, after decades of overhunting and habitat loss, hunters, environmentalists, wildlife managers and researchers joined forces in a campaign that pushed the nationwide population up to more than 7 million birds.

-But today, the combination of a warming climate, the acceleration of development and all those predators has started unraveling that progress, particularly in southern states.
+But today, the combination of accelerating development, warming temperatures and all those predators has started setting back that progress, particularly in southern states.
 “We thought maybe it was just a natural phenomenon, where the population had peaked,” said Chamberlain..
 “But fast-forward to today, the populations are not doing as well.”

 The Wild Turkey is a tough bird and more versatile than many species, which is part of the reason it has spread to almost every state in the union.
-But what worries researchers the most is the steady decline in chicks, or poults, suggesting that conditions turkeys need to reproduce have been altered too much — and they’re not exactly sure what’s at fault.
+But what worries researchers the most is the steady decline in chicks, or poults, suggesting that the conditions turkeys need to reproduce have been altered too much.
+In the year since this post was originally published, Chamberlain said there was some progress on the number of poults, but it’s not enough to make up for the overall declines.

 “We really don’t have a full understanding of what this is doing to turkeys in the nest and during the brood-rearing season,” said Mary Jo Casalena, a biologist with the Pennsylvania Game Commission and nationally recognized expert.
 “You’ve got to have a balance of everything.”

 Turkey is on our minds this time of year.
-Nearly 90 percent of American households serve turkey at Thanksgiving.
-A few Wild Turkey reach the table, but the vast majority of the 50 million birds that will be carved up this week come from farms.
+Nearly 90 percent of American households will serve turkey at Thanksgiving.
+A few Wild Turkeys reach the table, but the vast majority of the 50 million birds that will be carved up come Thanksgiving were raised on farms.

 The domesticated cousin of the Wild Turkey is more like a distant relative today, after farmers steadily boosted up its weight and bred the color out of both feathers and meat to make the bird more appealing at the supermarket.